 What are you playing with?

-The 3DO Interactive Multiplayer, also known as just the 3DO, was a 32-bit console released by the now-defunct 3DO Company in 1993, was an attempt to create a standardized video game console format.
+The 3DO Interactive Multiplayer, also known as just the 3DO, was a 32-bit console released by the now-defunct 3DO Company in 1993.
+The console was an attempt to create a standardized video game console format.
 The 3DO Company was founded by Trip Hawkins, the founder of Electronic Arts, which he left to form 3DO.

 The system was unique in that it wasn't manufactured by the parent company.
-Instead, 3DO licensed the blueprints to various manufacturers, which provided their own versions of the console, similar to the then-popular VHS standard for home video.
-While this may have been seen as an innovative business model at the time, it probably contributed to the console's high price (see below) since it not only added an extra middleman that increased the cost, but also meant that the system couldn't rely on the razor-and-blades modelnote that most console manufacturers use.
-Panasonic was the first licensee, with Goldstar (LG) and Sanyo providing their own versions later- the latter only releasing in Japan- and Creative Labs releasing a 3DO add-on for your PC which has the actual 3DO hardware on it and only requiring a CD-ROM Drive and a Sound Blaster 16 or equivalent card, and it doesn't rely on the PC's processor and graphics card at all.
+Instead, The 3DO Company licensed the blueprints of the console to various manufacturers, which provided their own versions, similar to the then-popular VHS standard for home video.
+While this may have been seen as an innovative business model at the time, it heavily contributed to the console's high price since it not only added an extra middleman that increased the cost, but also meant that the system couldn't rely on the razor and blades business model that most console manufacturers utilize.
+Panasonic was the first licensee, with Goldstar (LG) and Sanyo providing their own versions later — the latter only releasing in Japan — and Creative Labs releasing a 3DO add-on for your PC which has the actual 3DO hardware on it and only required a CD-ROM Drive and a Sound Blaster 16 or equivalent card, not relying on the PC's processor and graphics card at all.

 While the launch wasn't great and the system ultimately failed, the overall third-party support was still solid.
 As the 3DO Company was expecting their profits to come from console sales, their licensing fee was an extremely paltry $3 per game sold.
 Crystal Dynamics, 3DO themselves, and Electronic Arts released some well-regarded titles for the console, and it even saw the debut of the Gex series.
 However, this didn't save it from the hype for the superior Sega Saturn and PlayStation systems just around the corner, nor did it solve the issues the manufacturing partners faced in profiting of their licenses.
 The 3DO format died a quick death after a much-hyped 64-bit add-on called the "M2" ended up being unceremoniously cancelled by Panasonic.